abradshaw/getting-started-with-satellite-6-command-line/host_groups/defining_host_groups.md

 ```

-Things missing at this point
+Things missing at this point (not necessarilyvisible from the hammer output above, but from the UI)

 * Content Source
 * Password